Fungal Keratopathy in Horses

 Download the Happie Horse App for free and get a 7 Day Premium Trial for free!

-Bursitis in Horses Seek veterinary advice if you suspect this disease.
-Bursitis is extremely common
+Aspergillosis in Horses Seek veterinary advice if you suspect this disease.
+Aspergillosis in horses is

 This disease is life-threatening and should be treated by a veterinarian swiftly.